weiks/quarters-unity-sdk/README.md

 ### Making Transactions
 You can charge users Quarters by **sending a negative price value parameter**, which will deduct Quarters from the user's account.

-In case you want to reward your user with Quarters your game will have to be granted **ask for permissions in our [Discord channel 💡┋api-and-integration](https://discord.com/channels/908772014859378708/910205059403509803)**.
+In case you want to reward your users with Quarters, your game will need to be granted permissions.
+Please, **ask for permissions in our [Discord channel 💡┋api-and-integration](https://discord.com/channels/908772014859378708/910205059403509803)**.
 Once your game is granted permission, you can use the transaction endpoint to **send Quarters as rewards to your users by sending a positive price value**.

 Please go to the [SDK calls to API documentation](/README-Api.md#making-transactions) for method description and a code example.